AdrianJunge/website/app/assets/ctf/writeups/fcsc/CORS Playground.md

 KEY2=c3f8b13c86454198e624813a8d480dd2a43ed5154e5b43f33eedfe962831bbf2
 ```

 Now that we have the server secrets we can start forging cookies.
-For this I used a small nodejs server generating the cookies for me:
+For this I used a small **node.js** server generating the cookies for me:

 ```javascript
 const express = require("express");